- The ketogenic diet is low-carb, high-fat diet. It’s effective for weight loss, and you probably don’t have to count calories.

 Let’s take a moment and summarize the effects of a ketogenic diet on body weight, fat loss, performance, strength, and hypertrophy.
 What’s the verdict?

-Keto works fine if you want to lose body weight and body fat.
-Your energy balance is still the deciding factor, but a ketogenic diet can provide certain advantages when it comes to appetite regulation.
-This could make it easier to ensure an energy deficit without having to count calories.
-A ketogenic diet might also increase your energy expenditure a bit, but probably not enough to have any meaningful impact on your body weight.
+- Keto works fine if you want to lose body weight and body fat.
+Calories in vs. calories out is still the boss, but a ketogenic provides some advantages when it comes to appetite.
+This could make it easier eat less without having to count calories.
+A ketogenic diet might also increase the number of calories you burn a bit, but probably not enough to have any meaningful impact on your body weight.

-Current research suggests that a ketogenic diet won’t impair performance during low to moderate intensity endurance training.
+- Current research suggests that a ketogenic diet won’t impair performance during low to moderate intensity endurance training.
 You can even improve your aerobic ability without carbohydrates.
-Higher intensities is where you might run into trouble.
-When exercising at a high intensity, fat and ketone bodies might not be good enough, possibly limiting performance somewhat.
+High-intensity training is where you might run into trouble.
+When exercising at a high intensity, fat and ketone bodies might not be good enough, possibly limiting your performance somewhat.

-The one thing that might suffer is muscle growth.
-A number of the available studies show that eliminating carbs might restrict muscle growth or even lead to muscle loss.
-It could simply be that a ketogenic diet caused the subjects to eat less, and that this is why muscle growth was reduced compared to those eating carbohydrates.
-In either case, this is something to keep in mind.
-It is possible that a carbohydrate-restrictive diet isn’t as good as a high-carb diet for building muscle mass.
+- The one thing that might suffer is muscle growth.
+A number of the available studies show that going keto could limit your gains.
+It could simply be that a ketogenic diet makes you eat less, leading to less muscle growth than with a high-carb diet.
+In either case, that’s something to keep in mind.
+You can still build muscle without carbs, but maybe not as easily as with them.

 A ketogenic diet is a viable alternative to traditional high-carbohydrate diets for active individuals and strength athletes.
-If you want to experiment with a more or less carb-free diet, there are few reasons to discourage you from doing so.
+If you want to experiment with a more or less carb-free diet, there are few reasons to discourage you from doing so, although you might struggle a bit to gain as much muscle.

 That’s it!
 You’ve reached the end of our guide to the ketogenic diet!